The-OpenROAD-Project/OpenROAD-Cloud/README.md

 - **Testing**: writing unit tests, integration tests, and automating this process is at the heart of our CI/CD pipeline.
 Contribute to this track to enhance the reliability of the platform.

-Before submitting a `pull request`, get in touch with the project contributors to align what features you will be working on.
+Before submitting a `Pull Request`, get in touch with the project contributors to align what features you will be working on.

 ## Help